Model-independent searches of new physics in DARWIN with a semi-supervised deep learning pipeline: Introduction

-Within the wider ML landscape, simulation-based inference (SBI) allows one to perform inference in complex multidimensional parameter spaces while bypassing the formulation of an explicit likelihood, which can suffer from mis-specification, inaccurate approximations, information loss and/or be intractable.
-SBI exploits simulations of pseudo-data realisations and uses neural networks to learn the appropriate likelihood function in a non-parametric way~\cite{Jorgensen2021,Deist2018,Charnock2018,Lemos2022}.
-In the context of DD, Ref.~\cite{Herrero-Garcia:2021goa} utilises a semi-unsupervised deep neural network comprising a pretrained convolutional neural network (CNN) and a variational autoencoder (VAE) in order to construct an anomaly detection task to detect the presence of excess nuclear recoils above the expected background.
-The traditional approach to the detection of a new physics signal is a likelihood-based test with ƒan assumed asymptotic distribution~\cite{Aalbers_2023}, with the likelihood a function of the so-called ``corrected'' S1 and S2 signals (cS1 and cS2, respectively).
-By using neural networks that are trained on high-dimensional representations of detector events, we show that one can effectively learn the underlying properties of the events held in these compressed observables without unnecessary loss of information.
-This enables an efficient end-to-end inference approach that includes all necessary corrections and cuts that are traditionally done in the analysis and inference chain, a process which takes up a significantly large fraction of analysis time in current generation detectors such as XENON.
+The established approach to the detection of a new physics signal in DD experiment with dual dual-phase target is a likelihood-based test with an assumed asymptotic distribution~\cite{Aalbers_2023}, with the likelihood a function of the so-called ``corrected'' S1 and S2 signals (cS1 and cS2, respectively).
+By using neural networks that are trained on high-dimensional representations of detector events, we show in this paper that it is possible to infer the relevant properties (energy distribution, type of recoil) from detector-level readouts, without the approximation and loss of information incurred in the usual cS1, cS2 compression. {This opens the door to the possibility of an end-to-end inference approach that is fully simulation-based, including all necessary corrections and cuts that are traditionally done in the analysis and inference chain, a process which takes up a significant fraction of analysis time in current-generation detectors.
+This approach relies however, on the availability of accurate and faithful simulations: real detectors and backgrounds are usually more complex and/or feature unexpected characteristics that deviate from simulations.
+Data-driven calibration and adversarial training techniques can help mitigate such systematic differences, improving robustness against these biases -- something we plan to explore in future works.}